 Networking is basically getting to know people who can help you meet your career goals.
 Ideally, networking begins when you are a freshman.
 By the time you are graduating and looking for a job, you should have a list of professional contacts who can help you in your job search.

 - You have probably heard the phrase, “It’s not what you know.
 It’s who you know.”
 While this can be frustrating for recent college graduates looking for their first job, the hiring process doesn’t provide employers with much information to find the best candidate.
 From the employer’s point of view, it is very difficult to know if someone will be a good employee based on a resume and interview alone.
 If you had previous interactions with that employer through internships or volunteer work (and did a good job!) or if you know someone who the employer knows and trusts, your chances of getting the job are greatly increased.

-- Newspapers and the internet are more popular job search resources for job seekers than networking.
-However, employers use networking to find employees than newspaper and internet postings.
+- Online searches are more popular for job seekers than networking.
+However, employers often use networking to find employees more than online postings.